ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT5 (Optional) - Specify additional identifiers of error types, as values of the 'error' field in an error response from the KDC: see {{iana-ace-groupcomm-errors}}.

-* OPT6 (Optional) - Specify the encoding of 'pub_keys_repos' if the default is not used: no.
+* OPT6 (Optional) - Specify the encoding of 'creds_repo' if the default is not used: no.

 * OPT7 (Optional) - Specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}): see {{sec-leaving}} for the eviction of a group member; see {{sec-group-rekeying-process}} for the group rekeying process.